 When my students learn independence, they reinforce their self-esteem and create the motivation to continue learning.
 I strive to create an environment where my students feel welcome and happy.
 Understanding what they bring to the table helps me develop a teaching style that will fit them personally.

-Giving the gift of music to your child is one of the most enjoyable experiences of a lifetime!
+Giving the gift of music to children is one of the most enjoyable experiences of my life!

 My piano studio consists of two brightly lit rooms.
 The atmosphere is fun, inviting and conducive to learning.